 Demoing isn’t fun, sure you get some stress out but that stress is quickly replaced by new stress, the, “WTF did I just get myself into?” creeps in pretty quickly when you start tearing sh*t apart.

-A good before and after always begins with
+A good before and after always begins with a little bit of demolition.
+Right?

 For only reasons Mike knows, he had the sawzall with him at work.
 So when I decided to demo this bathroom I wasn’t going to let that hold me back.
 I used a skill saw and cut the surround into manageable pieces and removed as much as I could.